jules2689/nervous-system/README.md

 # Nervous::System

-The Nervous System is a tool for connecting information sources to a centralized notes location (aka the Brain) It's primary goal is to allow information sources to be added and removed dynamically, and to provide a unified interface for accessing information.
+The Nervous System is a tool for connecting information sources to a centralized notes location (aka the Brain).

+Its primary goal is to allow information sources to be added and removed dynamically, and to provide a unified interface for accessing information.

 ## Installation & Usage